Harsh7880/Netflix-Gpt/README.md

   - All can api for getting the now playing movies
   - Added Movie Slice and dispatched a cation for adding now playing movies to the store
   - Created custom hook for now playing movies
+  - Created MainContainer and Desondary Conatiner for Browse Page
+  - Video Title for Movie build
+  - Added API to get videos of a movie
+  - Added Video Tariler as Background

 # Features